 FACEBOOK more than 80 K followers

-To stay updated on my new recipes you have the possibility to ENABLE PUSH NOTIFICATIONS FROM MY BLOG
+To stay updated on my new recipes you can ACTIVATE PUSH NOTIFICATIONS ON MY BLOG

 FAQ (Questions and Answers)

-How can I make it even more appetizing?
+How can I make it even more delicious?

-You can add red onion, sun-dried tomatoes, cubed cheese, or a sprinkle of parmesan on the surface before baking.
+You can add red onion, sun-dried tomatoes, cheese cubes, or a sprinkle of parmesan on the surface before cooking.